allegroai/clearml-docs/docs/getting_started/main.md

 ClearML is an open source platform that automates and simplifies developing and managing machine learning solutions for thousands of data science teams all over the world.
-It is designed as an end-to-end MLOps and LLMOps suite allowing you to focus on developing your ML code & automation, while ClearML ensures your work is reproducible and scalable.
+It is designed as an end-to-end MLOps and LLMOps suite allowing you to focus on developing your ML code and automation, while ClearML ensures your work is reproducible and scalable.